Continuing Record and Updating

 Sites will need to be visited, once or twice, as this species may emerge in early Summer and even late Summer.
 L. Cullin

-and L. Conn and Levally Lough have made up the running total shown ABOVE.
-No other significant occurrences of this
+and L. Conn and Levally Lough have been the sites visited each year.
+No other significant occurrences of this species are

-species are known, but L. Allen used to have large numbers.
-This species can emerge in groups (or singly) throughout its
+known, but L. Allen used to have large numbers.
+This species can emerge in groups (or singly) throughout its season —

-season — which is a long one governed always by water retreating in Spring and Autumn higher levels taking over.
-If we
+which is a long one governed always by water retreating in Spring and Autumn higher levels taking over.
+If we get to

 flowering Spiranthes are flooded they won’t survive but may well re-emerge in the following Summer!